ajaydhar1/baseball-pitches/README.md

 There are three PHP fragment files that are imported into the homepage.
 These fragments use the naming convention that prepends the filename with three underscores, like ```___config.php```.

-For this project, some of the code from the ```index.php``` file was separated out into three PHP fragments for readability, but in larger, multi-page projects, it's also done for reusability.
+While developing this site, some of the code from the ```index.php``` file was separated out into three PHP fragments for readability, but in larger, multi-page projects, it's also done for reusability.
 For instance, in order to show the same menu across multiple pages.
 This way, if you have to make a change to the menu, you only have to make it in one file: the menu fragment file.

 #### 📂 The Directories